Graduation Requirements - Undergraduate

 Graduation Walk-On Policy

 It is the policy of Wentworth Institute of Technology that only those students who have met all the academic and financial requirements for graduation are to participate in the Commencement ceremony, including walking across the stage and shaking the hand of the President.
-However, in unusual and hardship circumstances, a student who will complete no more than eight credits or one semester of cooperative education within the subsequent semester after the ceremony (May - complete in the following summer semester; August - complete in the following fall semester) may request of the academic Department/Dean of CPCE, permission to “walk-on” the stage and participate in the ceremony with his or her classmates.
+However, in unusual and hardship circumstances, a student who will complete no more than eight credits or one semester of cooperative education within the subsequent semester after the ceremony (May - complete in the following summer semester; August - complete in the following fall semester) may request of the academic department chair/dean of CPCE, permission to “walk-on” the stage and participate in the ceremony with his or her classmates.
 The Graduation Walk-on Policy form is available in the Student Service Center.
-A Diploma Name Form must be submitted with the Graduation Walk-on Policy form, and all remaining courses must be registered before approval may be granted.
+All remaining courses must be registered before approval may be granted.